pulibrary/dls-handbook/development_practice.md

 A fluid and successful user experience for our patrons is a key requirement of our applications.
 Our process around design prioritizes iteration, understanding, innovation, and collaboration.

-Rather than have a concrete process for all cases, we work with a set of guidelines and tools that we reach for depending on what seems most likely to move us towards a better experience to meet our goals.
+Rather than have a concrete process for all cases, we work with a set of guidelines and tools that we reach for, depending on what seems most likely to move us towards a better experience to meet our goals.

 In all these cases remember that design is often a personal experience.
 Feedback and engagement should be collaborative, friendly, and focused on the goals of the experience.